TomSpencerLondon/AWS-Deployment/README.md

 ```

 The Elastic Container Stack (ECS) cluster is the service we use to contain the resources we want to deploy.
 It is in the network stack
 because we will only deploy the ECS cluster once.
-We run the above command and can see that the stack is being deployed:
+We run the above command and can see that the stack has been created:

 ![image](https://user-images.githubusercontent.com/27693622/228232253-81b6be5e-be9f-4fae-a7d7-bd05ab409d9c.png)

+We have created a network stack which will not need to change.
+We have added input parameters which we then use in the stack template.
+We have also used the CloudFormation docs to explore the available AWS resources.

+### Deploying Service Stack with CloudFormation
+Here we will learn about ECS basics including clusters, services and tasks.
+We will define ECS resources with CloudFormation
+and we will learn about the interactions that are possible between CloudFormation stacks.